dongjk/leo/README.md

 # leo
-I started collect my own infomation when I work and will use info to build my personal assistant leo.
+I started collecting my own infomation when I work and want to use those info to build my personal assistant leo.